saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2.md

 **A - Adaptive (3/6):** No feedback loops existed.
 When agents got queries wrong, there was no mechanism to learn from corrections.
 Model performance drifted over time with no detection or retraining workflows.
 Quarterly manual reviews were their only "improvement" process.

 **C - Contextual (2/6):** Each system was a silo.
-The scheduling agent couldn't see clinical history.
+The care coordination agent couldn't see clinical history.
 The documentation agent couldn't access billing status.
 Weekly batch jobs moved data between systems—agents needed real-time cross-domain integration.

 **T - Transparent (2/6):** Incomplete audit logs violated HIPAA Section 164.312(b).
 When agents made recommendations, clinicians couldn't see the reasoning.
 When errors occurred, no trace existed to diagnose root causes.
 Transparency was theoretical, not technical.